Hendrik Hanekom

 His companies appeared under a number of names over the years, including Hendrik Hanekom en Geselskap, Die Hanekoms, Die Hanekoms en Geselskap.

-Hanekom was also a member of some of the early NTO companies.
+Hanekom and his wife and daughter were also members of some of the early NTO companies.

 Contribution to SA theatre, film, media and/or performance